What Are the Three Types of Tractor Control Valves Used in Hydraulic Systems?

 Spool Valves

-Spool valves use a movable cylindrical spool to route fluid between ports.
-Depending on the spool’s position, fluid can be directed to specific actuators or returned to the tank.
-Common spool configurations include:
+Spool valves use a movable cylindrical spool to direct hydraulic fluid between various ports within the valve body.
+Depending on spool position, hydraulic fluid can be directed to specific actuators or returned to the hydraulic reservoir.

-- 2-Way Spool Valves: Simple open/close flow control
+• 2-Way Spool Valves: Basic open and close hydraulic flow control

 Ball Valves